 The Les Davis Fishing Pier is also a great spot to go whether you want to fish or not.
 A little bit down the pier, if you look over the side, you can often see starfish.
 The end of the pier has views of Mount Rainier, downtown, and the Port of Tacoma.

 Sure, you can explore the Waterfront with your own two feet, but if you want to kick things up a notch, take in the scenery in a different way.
-Western Washington's only parasailing outfit, Pacific Parasail, launches from the Tacoma Waterfront just behind The Ram.
+Tacoma's only parasailing outfit, Pacific Parasail, launches from the Tacoma Waterfront just behind The Ram.
 Riders can go up single, double or triple (depending on weight) and will get a view from several hundred feet up in the air of the water, surrounding islands and land masses, the Port of Tacoma and Mt.
 Rainier in the distance.
 From high up, the air is pretty quiet and you can spot a lot of marine birds and seals, too.